daleysoftware/aerofs-linux-utilities/scripts/docker/README.md

 ---

 This is the most basic installation pattern.
 To enhance this setup, you might want to use a [data volume](http://docs.docker.com/userguide/dockervolumes/) or some similar, more advanced configuration.

+Todo
+---

+This sub-project is a work in progress and is not fully functional yet.

+Still TODO/TOFIX:

+1. Can't install regular client on aufs; need volume for that.
+2. _All_ installs seem to be broken after adding the devnull stuff to the cli popen (works on vanilla linux).
+3. Service doesn't seem to auto-start when the docker container is launched.